Use these links to jump-start your application process.

 - Submit your paper and email applications as single PDF files per judge containing your application materials along with your mail merge file to OJC at [email protected], and include in your email the email address to which the application should be sent and any other special instructions.
 Please allow at least 3 business days from receipt of LORs from FAs for OJC to process them to Chambers.
 Please remember to sign your cover letters.

 Create a Mail Merge File Using Symplicity

 This document explains how to use the clerkship module in Symplicity to create a merge file (“Merge File”) and compose merged cover letters and envelope labels.
-You may also want to download a Cover Letter Template and Label Template (Avery 5162 labels).
+You may also want to download a Cover Letter Template.
 If you cannot find the judge through the Symplicity clerkship module, download a Mail Merge Template and fill in the appropriate information, which can be found on Leadership Connect.
 If you are applying to the Supreme Court, download a SCOTUS Mail Merge Template.
 As a reminder, you must complete your Merge File(s) prior to sharing with your recommender's assistant or the Secretariat, as applicable.
 Please see our tips for working with Faculty Recommender Assistants for best practices.

 If you are a clerkship applicant seeking a post-graduate international clerkship opportunity, please contact the Office of International Programs.

 This guide is an initial reference for Columbia Law School students exploring options for a temporary, post-graduate clerkship or similar position with a foreign court, international tribunal, or international organization.
 It is not meant to be exhaustive, either with regard to a particular position or the organizations where such positions may be available.
 Content is drawn from the listed entities’ websites and is periodically revised as new information becomes available.